 Warning: This book can be a serious tear-jerker.
-I think it took me awhile to review it due to the fact it’s a sad book.
-You think Clara went through a big dilemma last book…well…you need to read this book to find out what she had to deal with that really changed her life and her brother’s.
+I think it took me a while to review it due to the fact it’s a sad book.
+You think Clara went through a big dilemma the last book well you need to read this book to find out what she had to deal with that changed her life and her brother’s.

 I had a hard time putting down this book just like I did the first.
-Clara not only has to go through life changing event, but she also gets to meet others of her kind in this book.
-She also finds out a secret and she also has someone come into her life, she never thought she would see again.
-Let’s just say “Hallowed” definitely is a great sequel to Unearthly.
+Clara not only has to go through a life-changing event, but she also gets to meet others of her kind in this book.
+She also finds out a secret, and she also has someone come into her life, she never thought she would see again.
+Let’s say “Hallowed” definitely is an excellent sequel to Unearthly.

-Cynthia definitely doesn’t disappoint in this book.
-Yes, she made me cry a few times, but that can be good with a Author who knows how to write an amazing Angel story.
+Cynthia doesn’t disappoint in this book.
+Yes, she made me cry a few times, but that can be good with an Author who knows how to write a fantastic Angel story.